hanezu/hanezu.github.io/journals/_posts/2017-11-21-Getting-started-on-music-genre-recognition.md

 It seems that I can also predict the class of a new piece of music (although unable to manipulate the genre information in the mp3 files though) without writing additional codes.

+However, no pretrained model nor data is provided (Despoisj used his own iTunes library).

 ## MusicGenreClassification

 [A project by mlachmish](https://github.com/mlachmish/MusicGenreClassification) in TensorFlow that almost implemented Sander Dieleman's blog.